OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 To create an index, on a class page, on the **Properties** widget, select properties that you want to be in the index and then click ![](Create index.png).
 The index page will open.

-After you create an index, you can always return to editing it by clicking its name on the class page, on the *Configuration** tab, on the **Indexes** widget.
+After you create an index, you can always return to editing it by clicking its name on the class page, on the **Configuration** tab, on the **Indexes** widget.
+Alternatively, you can check them on the schema page, on the **Indexes** tab.

 To learn more about indexes in OrientDB, see http://orientdb.com/docs/last/Indexes.html.